Trading Drawdowns And How To End Them

 - Keep a trading journal including your execution performance and the psychological factors influencing you at the time.

 - Monitor your system’s performance and results.
-Some great tools automate this process for you such as Myfxbook, PsyQuation, and quality brokers such as Plus500 offer reports to track your performance.
+There are some great tools to automate this process for you such as Myfxbook, and quality brokers like AvaTrade, FXCM as well as Plus500 offer reports to track your performance.

 2 – Work on your mental toughness